kimyieun/kimyieun.github.io/_posts/2021-01-31-ArrangeTable.md

   - dependent attribute. table 에서 cell의 값.
   - categorical, ordinal, or quantitative.
 - level
-  - categorical / ordered attribute 의 unique value. (value 랑 혼동 주의)
+  - categorical / ordered attribute 의 unique values. (value 랑 혼동 주의)
 - how many keys and how many values does it have?
   - no key - scatterplot(two values), one key and one value - bar chart, two keys and one value - heatmap